Vixel2006/axon/README.md

 For too long, deep learning frameworks have suffered from the **Coupling Problem**.
 Your model's architecture (`__init__`), its core logic (`forward`), its training loop, and its configuration are all entangled within a single, monolithic class.
 This leads to boilerplate, hidden states, and a development process that feels more like archaeology than creation.

-Nawah is built on a simple, powerful, and controversial idea: **The Great Separation.**
+Idrak is built on a simple, powerful, and controversial idea: **The Great Separation.**

 We argue that a sane workflow demands the complete decoupling of three distinct concepts:
 1.  **The State (`Net`):** Your model's learnable parameters.
 It should be nothing more than a transparent, dictionary-like container.
 A blueprint registry.